 Research in the Department involves epidemiological, intervention, evaluation, and dissemination studies, using qualitative, quantitative, and/or systems tools.
-The faculty of the Department perform health promotion research and training in a broad spectrum of public health issues including adolescent risk behaviors, community-oriented primary care, cross-cultural health and health inequities, environmental sustainability and health, inter-professionalism, maternal and child health, nutrition, obesity prevention and control, physical activity and inactivity, health care ethics and law, school health, sexual health, social marketing, socio-behavioral economics, substance use and abuse, systems science and public health, tobacco control, and aesthetic and humanistic influences on health.
+The faculty of the Department perform health promotion research and training in a broad spectrum of public health issues including adolescent health, chronic diseases, cross-cultural health and health inequities, maternal and child health, nutrition, obesity prevention and control, physical activity and inactivity, social marketing, and tobacco control.

 Graduates of the program will be prepared for careers as scientists in government and private research agencies, as faculty in colleges and universities, and as leaders in public health agencies in Nebraska, nationally, and internationally.

 The program requires 48 hours of coursework, a comprehensive exam, 12 hours of dissertation credits, and a dissertation.
 Detailed information about each of these requirements is provided in the Student Handbook.

 Any applicant desiring admission into the Ph.D. program must submit a fully completed application by April 1.
 Applicants are required to complete the online Schools of Public Health Application Service (SOPHAS) application.
 All application materials need to be submitted through SOPHAS.